 The most important single thing is to focus obsessively on the customer.
 Our goal is to be earth’s most customer-centric company.

-Design with Empathy
+Designing with Empathy

-Empathic design guides the development of solutions that move beyond functional needs, also addressing:
+Customer-centric enterprises apply empathic design throughout the product lifecycle, guiding the development of solutions that move beyond functional needs and address:

 - Aesthetic and emotional needs